Strategy / Medium-to-Long Term Management Policy

 We also view the increasing shift among industry peers toward diversifying into areas such as recruitment placement, outsourcing services, and job advertising—as opposed to relying solely on temporary staffing—as an early sign of this structural change.

-As long as operations continue to depend heavily on manual labor, rising wage levels will inevitably erode profitability.
+The CRO (Contract Research Organization) industry is not immune to these challenges.
+As long as operations continue to depend heavily on manual labor, rising wage levels will put pressure on profit margins.

 In response to these shifts, we are advancing our business based on the following strategies.